-However, in practice, we tend to find that such "inexact-approximations" do not introduce large errors into Bayes' factor estimates, particularly when compared to standard implementations of ABC (as seen in the previous section).
-We investigate some of the theoretical aspects of such approximations in section 4.
-In the current section we investigate this type of approach further empirically, using data simulated from Ising models.
-In particular we reanalyse the data from Friel (2013), which consists of 20 realisations from a first-order 10×10 Ising model and 20 realisations from a second-order 10×10 Ising model for which accurate estimates (via Friel and Rue (2007)) of the evidence serve as a ground truth against which to compare our methods.
+In the current section we investigate this type of approach further empirically, estimating Bayes' factors from data simulated from Ising models.
+In particular we reanalyse the data from Friel (2013), which consists of 20 realisations from a first-order 10×10 Ising model and 20 realisations from a second-order 10×10 Ising model for which accurate estimates (via Friel and Rue (2007)) of the evidence serve as a ground truth for comparison.
+We also analyse data from a 100×100 Ising model.